learn-co-students/SENG-LIVE-042522-phase-4/06_rails_authorization/README.md

 Currently, this will allow any logged in user to delete an event (provided they send a request with its id as the url parameter).
 What we want, however, is to allow only an admin user or the creator of an event to update or delete that event.

 In this section, we'll use our newly built `admin` functionality to authorize certain endpoints and allow admin users access to modify or delete other users' events without granting that access to everyone.
-We could apply this functionality to our other controllers as well, but in the interest of time, we're going to focus on the `EventsController` today.
+We'll do this in the `EventsController` first and then update our other controllers for additional practice.

 Before we do this, I'm going to demonstrate a pattern you'll see a lot in rails controllers.
 We define a private method that runs before the `show`, `update` and `destroy` actions and finds the appropriate ActiveRecord model object.